-This morning we depart Lake Tekapo and travel to Ashburton where we visit the award winning garden of Alan and Catherine Trott.
-It is one of the most inspiring and extensive private gardens in New Zealand, covering over 2.8 hectares.
+This morning we travel to Ashburton to visit the award-winning garden of Alan and Catherine Trott, one of the most inspiring and extensive private gardens in New Zealand, covering over 2.8 hectares.
 The Trotts have combined formal herbaceous borders with woodland and water gardens that are quite outstanding.
 A designed garden from its inception, it leads the visitor through a series of different garden spaces that are carefully revealed.
-The garden is a blend of intense plantings, sweeping lawns and extensive water areas, which are all well balanced, creating a delightful rhythm to the overall design

-Awarded the prestigious Award of Garden Excellence, this garden also has a very fine collection of plants.
-With over 50 species of magnolia, 70 different maples and hundreds of different shrubs and woodland species, there is always something in flower.
+The garden is a blend of intense plantings, sweeping lawns and extensive water areas, which are all well balanced, creating a delightful rhythm to the overall design.
+The features a fine collection of plants including over 50 species of magnolia, 70 different maples and hundreds of different shrubs and woodland species.
 Structural elements including a dovecote, boardwalk, gazebo and climbing frames, all add extra highlights to the garden.
 A chapel built in 1916 and moved to the garden in 1999 is set against a hedged garden.
 It features an interior of superb native New Zealand timbers.
 The area of the garden surrounding the old cobbled stables is a specialist nursery.

 After a light lunch at Trott's garden we proceed to Christchurch airport arriving at approximately 2.30pm.
-BL
+BI